-Access to HE enables adults without qualifications such as A levels to progress on to Higher Education.
+Access to HE enables adults (aged 19+) without qualifications such as A levels to progress on to university or other higher education programmes.
 The Access to HE Diploma is widely recognised by UK Universities and Colleges.
 In this pathway, you will study Human Biology, Psychology and Sociology.
 The lessons are taught every Tuesday evening (18.00-21.00) with one Saturday class a month (09.00-15.00).

-In addition to this, you are required to attend six additional Thursday evenings (18.00-20.00) between Sept-Jan.
+You are also required to attend additional Sat classes (09.00-15.00) between Sept-Jan.
 This will enable you to complete your Study Skills component, which is an essential part of your Diploma.
 As the course progresses, additional classes in your subjects are put on to cover the course content.

 Students are strongly recommended to research these entry requirements prior to applying for the Access programme.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
 Therefore, you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.